- Home

 Natural conception

-You may be able to conceive naturally after finishing cancer treatment.
-This will only be possible if your ovaries are still releasing eggs and you have a uterus.
-Your medical team will do tests to assess your fertility and check your general health, and will encourage you to try for a baby naturally if they think it may be possible for you to get pregnant.
+You may be able to conceive naturally after finishing cancer treatment if your ovaries are still releasing eggs and you have a uterus.
+If fertility tests suggest it may be possible for you to get pregnant (see above), your medical team will encourage you to try for a baby naturally.

 Donor eggs and embryos